RAPSEM: Identifying Latent Mediators Without Sequential Ignorability via a Rank-Preserving Structural Equation Model: Discussion

 \section{Discussion}

-This article introduced a latent variable model for mediation analysis that is robust to unobserved confounding.
-The proposed approach builds on the $g$-estimation framework within a rank-preserving model of \textcite{Tenhave2007} and extends the general formulation of \textcite{Zheng2015a} by incorporating a two-stage method of moments for polynomial structural equation models \parencite{Wall2000}.
-This integration enables the identification of mediation effects of latent variables under the weaker effect-modification assumption, rather than the stronger sequential ignorability assumption.
+This article introduces a latent variable model for mediation analysis that is robust to unobserved confounding.
+The proposed approach builds on the $G$-estimation framework within a rank-preserving model of \textcite{Tenhave2007} and extends the general formulation of \textcite{Zheng2015a} by incorporating a two-stage method of moments for polynomial structural equation models \parencite{Wall2000}.
+This integration enables the identification of mediation effects of latent variables under the No Unobserved Effect Modification assumption, rather than the stronger Sequential Ignorability assumption.

+By relying on structural assumptions to identify the causal effects, the $G$-estimation approach is semi-parametric.
+While no specific distributional form is assumed for the error terms, the framework requires linear models for the outcome and mediator, subject to Assumption~\ref{assump:treat_cov_inter}.
+Consequently, it does not provide the general, nonparametric identification established by \textcite{Pearl2009, Pearl2012} via the Mediation Formula or by \textcite{Imai2010general}, which can be seen as a trade-off to avoid Sequential Ignorability.
+Indeed, if Sequential Ignorability is actually satisfied, adopting our framework is suboptimal, as the additional constraints result in a loss of statistical power and less efficient estimates compared to methods that fully exploit those stronger ignorability conditions.

-We establish both consistency and asymptotic normality of the resulting estimator, and further implement a regularized version to ensure numerical stability.
-Simulation studies demonstrate that the proposed estimation method yields unbiased estimates across a range of conditions, exhibits robustness to violations of the no-effect modifier assumption, and achieves reasonable power to detect medium to large effects when sample sizes exceed $N=500$.
-Moreover, statistical power is affected by interaction effects between covariates and treatment, and increases with the magnitude of these interactions, which is in line with previous findings with the RPM \parencite[e.g.,][]{Zheng2015b}.
-Here, we found that also an increased reliability of the indicator variables will improve power.
+We establish the consistency and asymptotic normality of the resulting estimator and evaluate its performance in simulation studies.
+Our results show that while standard methods exhibit substantial bias under unobserved confounding, RAPSEM remains unbiased.
+It achieves acceptable power for medium-to-large effects at sample sizes of $N > 500$, provided there are significant interaction effects between covariates and treatment on the mediator.
+These results align with previous findings \parencite[e.g.,][]{Zheng2015b, Brandt2020}.
+Here, we found that an increased reliability of the indicator variables will also improve power.